Two questions to ask yourself

 s, you may be experiencing depression, one of the most common symptoms of MS. To connect with an MS Navigator for help, information, or assistance finding a mental health professional in your area, call 1-800-344-4867 or fill out this form.

-While we still do not fully understand the nature of depression in MS, we have learned that many factors may contribute to it:
+While we still do not fully understand the nature of depression in MS, we have learned that many factors may contribute to it (below).
+Read more about the Society's work on depression in MS.

 Depression may be a reaction to difficult life situations or stresses.
-It is easy to understand how a diagnosis of multiple sclerosis, a chronic condition with the potential for progressing to permanent disability, can bring on depression.
-People with MS are at greater risk of depression at major transition points -- following diagnosis, during an exacerbation or when a major change in function or abilities occurs.
+It is easy to understand how a diagnosis of MS, a chronic condition with the potential for progressing to permanent disability, can bring on depression.
+People with MS are at greater risk of depression at major transition points: following diagnosis, during an exacerbation or when a major change in function or abilities occurs.

 Depression in MS is also a result of the MS disease process itself.
 When MS damages areas of the brain that are involved in emotional expression and control, a variety of behavioral changes can result, including depression.